We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 It is important to know that some injuries can happen during a medical procedure without any type of negligence or error.
 Some types of medical procedures come with risks as a result of the type of procedure or because of the particular patient.
 Even when these risks do exist, your doctor has a duty to make sure you understand those risks and that you agree to them.
 Even if your doctor did everything right during your procedure and you still suffered a bowel injury because of an inherent risk, you can still hold your doctor liable if she or he failed to warn you about the risks, or if you agreed to take the risk without fully understanding it.

 When you have suffered a serious bowel injury because of your doctor’s negligence or the negligence of another healthcare provider, you need help from an experienced Minneapolis birth injury lawyer who can help you seek the compensation you need and deserve.
 Our firm can help you to build a strong medical malpractice case by gathering your medical records, finding a reliable medical expert to evaluate your case, and ensuring that your lawsuit is filed in a timely manner.
-Contact our Minneapolis birth injury attorney at Madia Law today online or call us at 612.349.2729 for a free consultation and to learn more about how we can help with your case.
+Contact our Minneapolis birth injury attorney at Madia Law today online or call us at 612.349.2729 to discuss how we can help with your case.

 We have a process that works in getting exceptional results for our clients.